dondanhill/mine-buddy/README.md

 # mine-buddy
-minesweeper clone written in html canvas and js
+minesweeper clone written in html, canvas and js

-programming exercise for fun.
+programming exercise for fun. inspired by Dan Shiffman of [Coding Train](https://github.com/CodingTrain/Rainbow-Code)

 be warned, you may get sidetracked.